cabal-club/cable/readme.md

 `links`      | `u8[32*num_links]`| hashes of the latest posts in this channel/context `post_type`  | `varint`          | see custom post type sections below `timestamp`  | `varint`          | seconds since UNIX Epoch

+The `signature` for a post is produced by signing all fields of the post immediately after the `signature` field, including the `post_type`-specific fields specified in the sections that follow, using the Ed25519 signature scheme.

 The post type sections below document the fields that MUST follow these initial fields, depending on the `post_type`.